maplibre/maplibre.github.io/content/news/2023-06-07-maplibre-rs-monthly.md

 ## 📰 News

-Actually, I have great news about the project.
+Actually, we have great news about the project.

 <div style="font-size: 20px; font-weight: bold; text-align: center">🎉🎉🎉 maplibre-rs is now a supported MapLibre project! 🎉🎉🎉</div>